Collection: Thangka (Tangka)

 Finally, hand-painted Thangka can be classified into: colorful Tang (white background and painted in various colors), red Tang (red background), black Tang (black background), golden Tang (gold background), and silver Tang (silver background).

-The value of Thangka (Tangka)
+The Value of Thangka (Tangka)

-Historical value
+Historical Value

 Based on historical facts, some Thangkas show us significant political events and activities in history.
 For example, those depicting Sontzen Gampo's life and great achievements are well collected and displayed in Buddhist temples for people to worship.
 Moreover, Thangkas depicting the story of Princess Wencheng's visit to Tibet, which are considered as the works to praise the friendship between Tibetan and Han people, are also displayed in a conspicuous place of Buddhist temples.
 By depicting the scene of marriage proposal by emissary as well as the five difficulties created by the Emperor Taizong of Tang in order to embarrass the emissary, these Thangkas describe the historical events of the Tang-Tibetan alliance in the 15 years of the Governance during the Zhenguan Reign vividly.
 Plus, the celebration pictures displayed in Jokhang Temple and the Potala Palace depict the welcoming scene of the Tibetan people wearing festival costumes, singing and dancing joyfully when Princess Wencheng arrived in Luosuo, the capital of Tibet at that time.
 By simply admiring these Thangkas, one can deeply comprehend the development of human society as well as Tibetan culture.

-Religious value
+Religious Value

 The origin and development of Thangka are closely related to Tibetan Buddhism.
 The rise of Thangka art coincided with the introduction of Indian Buddhism into Tibet.
 At that time, the majority of Tibetan were living a nomadic life, and therefore the limited amount of Buddhist temples could not meet the religious needs of those nomadic believers.
 Thus the emergence of Thangka brought great convenience to those Buddhist believers since these scroll paintings were very easy to carry all the time.
 Thangka then began to blossom and was called "movable murals" due to its portability, and eventually Tibetan temples were becoming the palace of Thangka Buddhist painting art.